EvanQuan/vim-executioner/README.md

 input.

-Without the terminal feature available, the horizontal and vertical commands stores the output of the executed program in a readonly buffer.
+Without the terminal feature available, the horizontal and vertical commands stores the output of the executed program in a read-only buffer.
 Due to this reason, it will not work for programs that require user input.

-#### Command line arguments

-You can pass in command line arguments for Executioner to use.

-For example, `:Executioner test.js arg1 arg2 arg3` will pass `arg1`, `arg2`,
-and `arg3` as arguments for the execution command on the file `test.js`.

 #### Key mappings